env0-labs/.github/profile/README.md

 It began as a simple idea for a command-line learning game.
 One HTML file, one JS file, one CSS file.
 From there, the project rapidly grew — splitting into an engine (`env0.core`), a learning sim (`node.zero`), and a horror narrative (`entropy.echo`).

 Everything here is in progress.
 Nothing is released.
-But every part of it is real — and the whole lab is being built out loud.
+But every part of it is real.

-If you're reading this, you’re watching it happen.

 ---